Faculty of Business and Law

-The Hubs are located at Enterprise Unit 4 (E4), DeLaeter Way, Technology Park (see map below) and Level 1, Building 407 (access from outside the building, opposite carpark) on the Bentley campus and both are accessible 24 hours a day, seven days a week.
+The Hubs are located at Enterprise Unit 4 (E4), DeLaeter Way, Technology Park (see map below) and Level 1, Building 407 (access from outside the building, opposite carpark) on the Perth campus and both are accessible 24 hours a day, seven days a week.

 If you’re a Business and Law student you can apply for general access to the Hub, which will allow you to use most of the common facilities 24 hours a day, seven days a week.

-If you’re based overseas, interstate or regional and you plan to visit the Bentley campus, you can apply for general access to the Hub for the duration of your visit.
+If you’re based overseas, interstate or regional and you plan to visit the Perth campus, you can apply for general access to the Hub for the duration of your visit.

 To apply for access, contact FBL-HDR@curtin.edu.au.